 The national boating safety advisory council’s research proves that 86% of all boating fatalities, which happen over a wide range of water-based and waterside activities, would have been avoided by wearing a PFD.
 As with any waterborne vessel, when you’re on a SUP you’re at the mercy of the weather and conditions, wearing a Personal Flotation Device could help to save your life.
 Indeed, a growing number of countries/states and events are making it compulsory to wear a PFD in certain areas and these rules are being enforced with fines for those choosing not to comply which isn't surprising with worldwide drowning statistics hitting 400,000 each year.
-Wearing a PFD is just one of the measures you should take to help you stay safe whilst paddleboarding.

 Why choose Red Original’s Airbelt PFD?

 We teamed up with lifejacket experts Baltic to create our Airbelt Personal Flotation Device for those who are looking for a less bulky but safe buoyancy aid.
 Not only is it stylish but it also gives the user maximum freedom and comfort.

 Our PFD is perfect for a wide range of watersports, including stand up paddle boarding, canoeing and kayaking, providing you with buoyancy if you get into difficulty.
 In the unlikely event of getting into trouble it will keep you afloat, reduce the need to swim and keep you visible for help.

 Our Red Original Airbelt PFD comes with a 5 year guarantee and is suitable for adults and older children between 40 & 130 kgs.
 It’s made out of a superior waterproof fabric with the added benefit of a storage pocket handy for keeping essentials dry and safe.
 Click here to shop the Red Original Airbelt PFD now.

 How to put on the Red Original Personal Flotation Device